 Triclosan, a registered pesticide used in antibacterial cleaners, is believed to lower the body's natural immunity.
 Studies also link the use of Triclosan to child obesity.

-Some types of childhood leukaemia and brain tumours have been associated with exposure to pesticides, according to the US National Cancer Institute.
+Some types of childhood leukemia and brain tumours have been associated with exposure to pesticides, according to the US National Cancer Institute.

 It seems we have been paying for the extra streak-free shine with our health and that of the planet's.
 Perhaps its time to ditch the harmful chemicals and opt for toxin-free cleaning.

 At Spruce, we have formulated our products without harsh chemicals.
 We only use ingredients that are safe for humans and the planet.
-Our products are formulated without bleach, ammonia, chlorine, VOCs, phosphates, parabens, SLS, triclosan, artificial dyes or synthetic fragrances.
-If you are ready to make the switch, sign up for our non-toxic cleaning products.
-We are launching soon.
+Our products are formulated without bleach, ammonia, chlorine, VOCs, phosphates, parabens, petroleum, SLS, triclosan, artificial dyes or synthetic fragrances.
+If you are ready to make the switch, check out our starter kits to get you on a clean living journey.